idunmore/CESIL/README.md

   Adds the instructions: `JUMPSR`, `JSIZERO`, `JSINEG` and `RETURN`.

  - **Modulo division**; a new `MODULO` instruction that leaves the remainder of a division in the ACCUMULATOR.

+ ## Installing

+* Install Python 3.11.1 or later (may work with earlier versions, provided they have built-in type-hint support, but not tested).
+* Clone the repository, **or** download [src/CESIL.py](https://github.com/idunmore/CESIL/blob/master/src/CESIL.py) and [requirements.txt](https://github.com/idunmore/CESIL/blob/master/requirements.txt)
+* Run the following command (in the directory you downloaded the above into):

+>
+    pip install -r requirements.txt

+Run:

+    python3 CESIL.py --version

+You should see something like:

+    CESIL.py, version 0.9.3

+If not, either you don't have Python installed correctly (most likely this is a path issue) or the dependencies (per requirements.txt) did not install.

 ## Usage

 Usage is simple: